 Carl is an award-winning nature photographer.
-He resides in the hillside area of Anchorage, Alaska, with his wife Michelle.
+He resides in Anchorage, Alaska, with his wife Michelle.

 Carl was born in Ellsworth Air Force Base, South Dakota.
-An "Air Force brat," Carl moved around a bit in his youth, living in Arizona, California, Guam, Minnesota, and Nebraska.
+An "Air Force brat," Carl moved around a bit in his youth, living in Arizona, California, Guam, Minnesota, Nebraska, and North Dakota.
 But most of his youth was spent in Rapid City, South Dakota, at the gates of the Black Hills.

 Education and Early Career